Thai Green Curry Pork (Gaeng Keow Wan Recipe)

 • 400 ml coconut milk

-• 1 tablespoon rosdee seasoning powder , see notes
+• 1 tbsp rosdee seasoning powder, see notes

 Instructions

-• Start by heating oil in a large non-stick wok or pot over medium heat.
+• Heat the oil.
+Heat the oil in a large wok or pot over medium heat until it shimmers.

 Notes